 And just as I’ve documented the best views of NYC, I’ve done the same for Sydney.
-From beaches, bridges, and hilltop parks, here are the best views of Sydney (21, in fact!) —
+From beaches, bridges, and hilltop parks, here are the best views in Sydney (21, in fact!) —

 It’s a thrill flying into most any major city, but the moment you spot the Sydney Opera House while circling around Sydney Harbour will trigger goosebumps.
 Tell me: is there a city that looks more stunning from the air?